tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240219.md

 - 83

+### Q: What was the original name of  "Minecraft"?
+- **Correct Answer:** Cave Game
+- Minecraft: Order of the Stone
+- Dig And Build
+- Infiniminer

 ### Q: What was the original name of Crash Bandicoot?
 - **Correct Answer:** Willie Wombat
 - Coco Bandicoot